My name is Liton Majumdar, and I am a faculty member at India’s first multidisciplinary and interdisciplinary

 Square Kilometre Array (SKA).

-I currently serve on the steering committee of the
+I serve on the steering committee of the

 HWO Science Working Group,

-focusing on the origin and evolution of planetary systems (HWO: SSIC Birth & Evolution).
+with a focus on the origin and evolution of planetary systems (HWO SSIC Birth and Evolution).

-This NASA-selected team is tasked with refining the mission’s science priorities—guided by recommendations from
+This NASA-selected team refines the mission’s science priorities, guided by recommendations from

-and defining the scientific goals and objectives of the observatory.
+and helps define the scientific goals and objectives of the observatory.

 In parallel, I am actively involved with an Indian consortium as a core science team member of a proposed dedicated Indian space